cloudmesh-book/book-latex-2018/cloud-clusters/chapters/pi-spark.md

 source ~/.bashrc
 ```

-### Start the spark server and workers
+Finally you need to start the spark server and workers by running the

-#### Run the below commands on master node to start master and worker nodes
+master command on the master and the salve command on the slaves

+Run this on the master:

 ```bash
 $SPARK_HOME/sbin/start_master.sh
 ```
+Run this on the slave:

 ```bash
 $SPARK_HOME/sbin/start_slaves.sh
 ```

-### Login to below URL to see if spark master and all workers are running
+To test it out use the following URL:

 ```http://master_host_name:8080```